blueorbitz/conf-blockscan/README.md

-# Forge Hello World
+# Confluence Blockscan

+This application empowers confluence users by providing blockchain-related macros such as checking for wallet balance, displaying transactions and NFT assets, and watching alerts for favorite wallets.

-This project contains a Forge app written in Javascript that displays `Hello World!` in a Confluence macro.
+This project contains a Forge app written in Javascript in a Confluence macro.

 See [developer.atlassian.com/platform/forge/](https://developer.atlassian.com/platform/forge) for documentation and tutorials explaining Forge.